-In 1993 I received a two-year Master of Arts degree from the University of Canterbury, comprising a supervised one-year research thesis (written twenty-one years ago in 1991) and four classroom-taught papers (1992).
-I received a grade of "A+" for the thesis and four grades of "A" for the papers.
+In 1993 I received a two-year Master of Arts degree from the University of Canterbury, comprising a supervised one-year research thesis (written twenty-seven years ago in 1991) and four classroom-taught papers (1992).
+I received a grade of "A+" for the thesis and four "A"-range grades for the papers.

-My fledgling research made statements and expressed arguments that were not universally strong.
+My fledgling research under Dr Vincent Orange's close guidance made statements and expressed arguments that were not universally strong.
 Some were very poor.
 I wish I had been better prepared at the time to deal with my very complex topic.
 I regret that I mistakenly wrote erroneous things and that no supervisors or examiners stopped me from doing so or at least pointed out the grave weaknesses of interpretation.

 I have learned a lot throughout the intervening decades, both about the historian's craft and about our need as members of decent and forgiving societies to make amends for our youthful mistakes and lack of wisdom.
-I am at least pleased that, as well as publishing a number of well-received books and many articles on different topics (military operational art, leadership, ethics and religion), I have been able to devote my academic career to something honourable, positive and beneficial: the development and intellectual enrichment of decent young men and women who will serve the noble causes of democracy, freedom and peace.
+I am at least pleased that, as well as publishing a number of well-received books and many articles on different topics (strategy, leadership, ethics and religion), I have been able to devote my academic career to something honorable, positive and beneficial: the development and intellectual enrichment of decent young men and women who will serve the noble causes of peace, freedom and tolerance.